 In many cases following referral, long term management is best undertaken at your local practice in conjunction with advice from the referral Specialist dealing with your case.
 We will always report in detail back to your local vets to ensure they know what treatment has been carried out and what ongoing care may be required.

 How can I give feedback about service I received or treatment for my pet?

 Our aim is to provide the highest standard of care for you and your pet and we hope you do not have reason to be dissatisfied with our service.
 However, if you do have any concerns please put them in writing to our clinical directors at email@example.com or alternatively write in to The Clinical Directors, Northern Ireland Veterinary Specialists, 50 Old Coach Road, Hillsborough, Co.
 Down, BT26 6PB.

-We are working safely and will continue to provide care for clients and their pets during the COVID-19 pandemic.
-To help us with our new ways of working, and to keep us all safe, please do not attend the practice unless you have a pre-booked appointment.
+We continue to work safely and provide urgent and emergency care for clients and their pets throughout the COVID-19 pandemic, including national and local lockdowns.
+To help us with our ways of working, and to keep us all safe, please do not attend the practice unless you have a pre-booked appointment.
 Call for information and guidance.